 3. Remember that you are still working there

 No matter what, you are still part of your company for at least another month.
-Don’t make any grudges, especially when it can affect your job change.
+Don’t make any grudges, especially when they can affect your job change.
 What you want to do instead is to show sincerity to your company by giving top priority to work as usual while slowly preparing the handover materials.

 Avoid revealing too much about your plans.
 Don’t boast to your coworkers.
 One way or another, they’ll find out where you’re going next, but for now, you can avoid any awkwardness by not mentioning the name of your next company.